confidential-containers/guest-components/docs/IMPLEMENTATION.md

 ## KeyProvider protocol

-Under Kata CC framework, the protocol for communication between AA caller (ocicrypt) and AA.
+Under CC framework, the protocol for communication between AA caller (ocicrypt) and AA.
 Since AA exists as a keyprovider service from the perspective of ocicrypt, this protocol conforms to the format of the standard keyprovider protocol.
 In order to better support the special functions of AA different from keyprovider, we further standardize the DC parameters in the standard keyprovider protocol and set the unique standard format of AA, Its contents and the meanings of its fields are as follows:

 ### UnWrapKey API Request